F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

     conn.execute("<sql>")
     conn.commit()
 ```

+### Getting the affected rowcount
+The result object returned by the `execute` method has the `rowcount` attribute that contains the number of affected rows.

 ## Executing multiple statements at once
 To execute multiple statements at once, for example when executing a script, it is best to use the `execute` method of the psycopg2 connection object.
 Moreover, to safely handle errors, it is best to catch the exceptions and manually rollback the transaction in case of an error: